 1 to provide all necessary assistance with a view to expediting such efforts, working collaboratively with relevant parties that combat spam with a view to identifying opportunities, raising awareness for such activities and identifying possible collaboration, as appropriate;

+2 to create/update repository of legal frameworks and best practices and solutions on spam countering to be shared through ITU with all membership;

+3 to study the feasibility of developing a platform that reflect live spam statistics, in order to maximize the usefulness of the information provided by the platform for all stakeholders;

-2to initiate a study – including sending a questionnaire to the ITU membership –indicating the volume, types (e.g. e-mail spam, SMS spam, spam in IP-based multimedia applications) and features (e.g. different major routes and sources) of spam traffic, in order to help Member States and relevant operating agencies identify such routes, sources and volumes and estimate the amount of investment in facilities and other technical means to counter and combat such spam, taking into account work that has already been carried out;
+4 to continue study – including sending a questionnaire to the ITU membership –indicating the volume, types (e.g. e-mail spam, SMS spam, spam in IP-based multimedia applications) and features (e.g. different major routes and sources) of spam traffic, in order to help Member States and relevant operating agencies identify such routes, sources and volumes and estimate the amount of investment in facilities and other technical means to counter and combat such spam, and prevent installation and operation of platforms emitting spams, taking into account work that has already been carried out;

-3 to continue to cooperate with the Secretary-General's initiative on cybersecurity and with the Telecommunication Development Bureau in relation to any item concerning cybersecurity under Resolution 45 (Rev. Dubai, 2014), and to ensure coordination among these different activities;
+5 to continue to cooperate with the Secretary-General's initiative on requests Secretary-General and with the Telecommunication Development Bureau in relation to any item concerning cybersecurity under Resolution 45 (Rev. Dubai, 2014), and to ensure coordination among these different activities;

-4 to contribute to the report of the Secretary General to the ITU Council on the implementation of this resolution,
+6 to contribute to the report of the Secretary General to the ITU Council on the implementation of this resolution,